wireapp/wire-server/docs/src/developer/developer/how-to.md

 2. Run tests using `make kind-integration-test`.
 3. Run end2end integration tests: `make kind-integration-e2e`.

-NOTE: debug this process further as some images (e.g. nginz) are missing from the default buildah steps.
 * Implement re-tagging development tags as your user tag?

 #### 2.4 Deploy your local code to a kubernetes cluster